The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Ulam stability of non-Archimedean abelian groups

 We begin by describing a framework for studying Ulam stability phenomena surrounding definable homomorphisms between arbitrary groups with a Polish cover.
 Let $G/N$ be a group with a Polish cover.
-An \emph{inessential retract} of $G/N$ is a clopen normal subgroup $H$ of $G$ with the property that $H$ intersects every $N$-coset in $G$.
+An \emph{essential retract} of $G/N$ is a clopen subgroup $H$ of $G$ with the property that $H$ intersects every $N$-coset in $G$.
 Notice that $H/(H\cap N)$ is a group with a Polish cover and the map $i^*\colon H/(H\cap N)\to G/N$, induced by the inclusion $i\colon H\to G,$ is a definable isomorphism.
-Inessential retracts satisfy the following extension property.
+Essential retracts satisfy the following extension property, showing that an essential retract of $G/N$ is `essentially' the same group with a Polish cover as $G/N$ up to an isomorphism induced by the inclusion map.